heatherwright/coursera/README.md

 # coursera
-Repository for R Programming MOOC on Coursera
+This is Heather Wright's Repository for R Programming MOOC on Coursera